-Early this week, news about the Metro Manila Development Authority (MMDA) teaming up with the Office of the Ombudsman to file charges against barangay officials who would allow the waterways to be polluted again after their Estero Blitz clean-up operation came out.
+Early this week, news came out about the Metro Manila Development Authority (MMDA) teaming up with the Office of the Ombudsman to file charges against barangay officials who would allow waterways to be polluted again after their Estero Blitz clean-up operation.
 I would say this must definitely be out of frustration on the part of the MMDA after ‘possibly’ realizing that clean-up drives are futile when communities do not have the will — and the local governments too, do not really have the political will, to put into effect policies that should have been implemented over a decade ago.

 Indeed, it is absolutely frustrating to remove tons and tons of wastes along Metro Manila waterways, only to see the same area flooded with garbage again just after a few days.
 I know because I used to be part of a similar project where we did clean-ups, educated communities, taught proper solid waste management, and even provided livelihood opportunities.
 Sadly, the problem has become so gargantuan that any effort comes off as ineffective.